 5. Crataegus persimilis ‘Prunifolia’

-If you’re seeking a tree that thrives in partial shade to full sun whilst having resistance to wet soils then the Crataegus persimilis ‘Prunifolia’ may be an ideal choice.
+If you’re seeking a tree that thrives in partial shade to full sun with a resistance to wet soils then the Crataegus persimilis ‘Prunifolia’ may be an ideal choice.
 This tree is a good contender for various soil types, including that of clay and loam.

-Crataegus persimilis ‘Prunifolia’ offers a wonderful range of autumnal colours which is paired with white blossoms in the spring months for colour all year long.
+Crataegus persimilis ‘Prunifolia’ offers a wonderful range of autumnal colours.
+This paired with white blossoms in the spring months gives colour all year long.

-Would you like more information on trees that thrive within wet soils, or want to talk more about any of the trees discussed here today?
+Would you like more information on trees that thrive in wet soils?
+Or want to talk more about any of the trees discussed here today?
 Contact our expert tree team who can help you with all your queries and the ordering process.

 Author